badgeir/llmio/README.md

     pprint(output)
 ```

-### Keeping track of context
+### Keeping track of context 🧠

-You can pass an object of any type to the agent to maintain context.
-This context will be available to tools and other hooks that include the special argument `_context`, but it will not be passed to the model itself.
+Pass an object of any type to the agent to maintain context across interactions.
+This context is available to tools and hooks via the special `_context` argument but is not passed to the language model itself.

 ``` python
 @dataclass